mark-me/mark-me.github.io/_pages/snippets-and-tips/importing-exporting.md

 ## readr

 For quite some time I've used the _read.csv_, _read.csv2_, _read.table_ functions and the like from the **utils** library.
 But recently I found the **[readr](https://www.rdocumentation.org/packages/readr)** library with comparable functions, but with much faster file processing, more intelligence in column type guessing (including date/time) and more 'graceful' failing when some of the type guessing does not the desired effect.
+Another plus point is that the function returns a [tibble](/data-types/#data-structures) instead of a data frame.

 There are 7 flat file reading functions in this library, but the 4 I will most likely use are: